codio-templates/processing-demo/.guides/content/Represent-an-Object-as-a-String-a8fe.md

 {Try it}(sh .guides/bg.sh javac code/advanced/StringRepresentation.java java -cp code/advanced/ StringRepresentation 1)

 This is not very helpful.
-That is why we have seen code examples where classes have a method called `describe` or `display` that print out a better description of the object.
+That is why we have seen code examples where classes have a method called `describe` or `display` that print out a description of the object.
 However, a better way of representing an object as a string is to override the `toString` method. **Note**, it is not necessary to explicitly call the `toString` method.
 This is automatically done with `System.out.println`.

 ```java
 //add class definitions below this line